PROTECTING DIGITAL ASSETS WITH FLORIDA ESTATE PLANNING

 -

-Access and authentication (private keys, 2FA devices, password managers)
+Access and authentication (private keys, 2FA devices, password managers).

 -

-Platforms like Twitch and YouTube require a written notarized authorization under Fla.
-Stat. § 740.005; 18 U.S.C. § 1030 (CFAA)
+Written notarized authorization (platforms like Twitch and YouTube require this) under Fla.
+Stat. § 740.005; 18 U.S.C. § 1030 (CFAA).

 -